Remembering Artworks Studio

 Artworks Outreach

-Using a rolling art cart, art facilitators took materials to a resident’s room and spend about ten minutes with him or her (although these sessions were sometimes longer, depending on the resident’s interest, stamina, understanding , and enjoyment).
+Using a rolling art cart, art facilitators took materials to a resident’s room and spend about ten minutes with him or her (although these sessions were sometimes longer, depending on the resident’s interest, stamina, understanding, and enjoyment).

-Using a rolling art cart, art facilitators took materials to a resident’s room and spend about ten minutes with him or her (although these sessions were sometimes longer, depending on the resident’s interest, stamina, understanding , and enjoyment).
+Using a rolling art cart, art facilitators brought materials to a resident’s room and spent about 10 minutes with the resident (though these sessions were sometimes longer, depending on the resident’s interest, stamina, understanding, and enjoyment).